Straub Benioff Medical Center

 A Medical Facility Like No Other, 2027-2033

 Phase 2 will begin with preparation for construction of the new medical tower.
 This will include the relocation of departments and the demolition of existing structures.
-Once completed, the new 12-story medical tower will include an expanded Emergency Department, larger patient rooms and more space to provide exceptional quality care.
+Once completed, the new 12-story medical tower will include an expanded Emergency Department, larger patient rooms, and more space to provide exceptional, quality care.

-More space
+- More space

 A new medical tower that is more spacious and flexible, with larger patient and operating rooms, as well as additional space for the Emergency Department.
-Space for complex care and chronic disease prevention programs that include comprehensive education and coordination of care. -
+Space for complex care and chronic disease prevention programs that include comprehensive education and coordination of care. - More efficient care

-Increased efficiencies aided by the addition of new equipment and clinical technologies that will support quality patient care and result in shorter hospital stays and lower patient costs. -
+Increased efficiencies aided by the addition of new equipment and clinical technologies that will support quality patient care and result in shorter hospital stays and lower patient costs. - Innovative approach

-Team-based care settings with telehealth rooms to provide patients with multiple alternative methods of care, which will increase access. -
+Team-based care settings with telehealth rooms to provide patients with multiple alternative methods of care, which will increase access. - Innovative, flexible spaces

-We will be building innovative spaces that can be adapted to emergency situations where more patient rooms are needed and can evolve as the needs of our community changes. -
+We will be building innovative spaces that can be adapted to emergency situations where more patient rooms are needed and can evolve as the needs of our community changes. - Elevated glass walkway

 We are creating an elevated glass walkway from the parking building to the hospital to allow easier access to the facility as well as to preserve mauka (mountain) views for our neighbors.